xinwenfu/VChat_GTER_CodeReuse/README.md

 * [`lpThreadAttributes`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20optional%5D%20lpThreadAttributes): A pointer to the [SECURITY_ATTRIBUTES](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/legacy/aa379560(v=vs.85)) structure.
 This can be NULL.
 * [`bInheritHandles`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%5D%20bInheritHandles): If set to true all inheritable handles will be inherited by the child process.
 Otherwise, they will not be.
 * [`dwCreationFlags`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%5D%20dwCreationFlags): Used to configure Process creation attributes such as priority through the [process-creation-flags](https://learn.microsoft.com/en-us/windows/win32/procthread/process-creation-flags).
 * [`lpEnvironment`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20optional%5D%20lpEnvironment): This is used to control the environment block of the spawned processes.
-If NULL it will inherit from the parent process.
+If NULL, it will be inherited from the parent process.
 * [`lpCurrentDirectory`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20optional%5D%20lpCurrentDirectory): Full path to the directory the process should have as the Current Working Directory (CWD), if NULL it will share the CWD of the parent process.
 * [`lpStartupInfo`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%5D-,lpStartupInfo,-A%20pointer%20to): Pointer to [STARTUPINFOA](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa) structure.
 * [`lpProcessInformation`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bout%5D%20lpProcessInformation): Pointer to [PROCESS_INFORMATION](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_information) structure.
 The function will write to the structure (pointer) we provide.